jadecobra/python_tdd_exercises/LIST_COMPREHENSIONS.md

     def get_even_numbers(argument):
         return [element for element in argument if element % 2 == 0]
     ```
-- let's try another `list comprehension` with a different condition.
+- let us try another `list comprehension` with a different condition.
 Add a test to `TestListComprehensions`
     ```python
     def test_list_comprehensions_with_conditions_ii(self):
         collection = range(10)